 The ideal labiaplasty candidates are fully developed women who are sincerely concerned by their labia, a term which refers to the inner and/or outer vaginal lips.
-This concern is caused by any of aesthetic or functional problems.
+This concern is caused by any aesthetic or functional problem.

-The surgical procedure is preceded by a routine preoperative analysis of the patient, which includes blood tests, which must not be older than one month, and in our clinic consultation and examination with doctors Bagatin and anesthesiologist with all test.
-Before correction of the labia, should stop taking painkillers and nonsteroidal anti-inflammatory drugs containing acetylsalicylic acid, such as Aspirin, Andol or Acisal.
+The surgical procedure is preceded by routine preoperative analysis of the patient, which includes blood tests, which must not be older than one month, and consultation and examination with doctors Bagatin and anesthesiologist with all tests.
+Before correction of the labia, you should stop taking painkillers and nonsteroidal anti-inflammatory drugs containing acetylsalicylic acids, such as Aspirin, Andol or Acisal.
 In fact, this is one very important factor in preparing patients for surgery, because it prevents unwanted bleeding and hematomas (bruises) during and after the operation, which significantly enhances and speeds up recovery and improves the result of the operation.

 Labiaplasty is typically performed as an in-office procedure using local anesthesia, although general anesthesia may be used in some cases.
 The procedure involves cutting away redundant labia skin and sewing the edges to prevent bleeding.
 Usually the sutures are of the dissolving type and do not need to be removed.